Earning Your Marketing Degree Online

 Careers and Salaries

 A student who has earned an online marketing degree may pursue a variety of jobs in an equally varied marketplace.
 Qualified marketing professionals are an asset to nearly every type of business, corporation, retail operation, and organization not only in the U.S. but across the globe.
-Three of the most common occupations for graduates of an online marketing degree include marketing manager, advertising manager, and promotions manager, according to the BLS.
+Three of the most common occupations for graduates of an online marketing degree program include marketing manager, advertising manager, and promotions manager, according to the BLS.
 Though some communications and PR jobs incorporate marketing responsibilities, most employers prefer candidates educated and with experience in these particular areas of specialization.
 Other similar occupations include sales managers and market research analysts.

 Types of Marketing Careers